dyninst/dyninst/docs/proccontrol/public/ProcessSet.h.rst

       Every successfully created Process will be added to a new ProcessSet that is returned by this function.
-Each element in ``cinfo`` is updated so that each entry’s proc field points to the Process created by that entry, and the error_ret entry will contain an error code for any process launch that failed.
+Each element in ``cinfo`` is updated so that each entry's proc field points to the Process created by that entry, and the error_ret entry will contain an error code for any process launch that failed.

   .. cpp:function:: static ProcessSet::ptr attachProcessSet(std::vector<AttachInfo> &ainfo)